JoseRoca/WinFBX/docs/CTextStream Class.md

 DIM pTxtStm AS CTextStream
 ' // Create a text stream
 DIM cbsFile AS CBSTR = ExePath & "\Test.txt"
-pTxtStm.Create(cbsFile, TRUE)
+IF pTxtStm.Create(cbsFile, TRUE) = S_OK THEN
    ' // Write a string and an end of line to the stream pTxtStm.WriteLine "This is a test."
    ' // Write more strings
    pTxtStm.Write "This is a string." pTxtStm.Write "This is a second string."
    ' // Write two blank lines (the first will serve as an end of line for the previous write instructions) pTxtStm.WriteBlankLines 2 pTxtStm.WriteLine "This is the end line."
+   '// Close the file
+   pTxtStm.Close
+END IF

 PRINT "Press any key to end..."
 SLEEP